Processing Your Bill

 How is my bill processed?

 If you have insurance coverage, we will file your claim to your insurance carrier after you have received health care services.
-When your claim is sent to your insurance company, a patient bill is also sent to you.

 When will I receive my statement?

 As a convenience to you, we will not send your billing statements until your insurance company has processed your claim and there is a balance due.
 The balance will include co-pays and/or deductibles and/or non-covered charges.

 What if there is a problem with my insurance?